-Trott: ISIS policy ‘anemic,’ refugee effort uncertain
+Trott: Obama’s ISIS policy ‘anemic,’ refugee screening uncertain

 Families in Southeast Michigan are rightly concerned about the threat terrorism poses to our national security and America’s freedom.
 The recent attacks in Paris and the continued rise of Islamic extremist groups like ISIS have illustrated the terrible violence they are capable of inflicting.
 All Americans must recognize that if these terrorists can bring their deadly attacks to Paris, our nation also stands at risk.

 I have argued for months that President Barack Obama must develop a successful strategy to defeat ISIS and at the same time immediately halt plans for Syrian refugee resettlement until those fleeing Syria can be properly vetted.
 The president’s own team has expressed concern that his refugee resettlement plan is susceptible and could pose a risk to America’s national security.
 Secretary of Homeland Security Jeh Johnson stated, “We know that organizations such as ISIL might like to try to exploit this program.”

 The administration has proven incapable of even being able to properly vet or identify what they refer to as “moderate Syrian opposition” — allies that America could train and rely on to fight ISIS.
 After spending $42 million in training, Gen. Lloyd Austin, the commander leading the fight against ISIS, informed Congress that only “four or five” fighters trained were currently in Syria.
 Additionally, Syrian groups who received weapons from the U.S. voluntarily gave them to al-Qaida affiliated groups immediately after they finished their training and re-entered Syria.